yugen-ok/AiRT/README.md

 ### 2. Prepare Instructions Directory

 By default, the agent will look for a directory called `inst` in the current working directory.
-See `example_usage/enron/inst` for a template.
+In the absence of any of those instructions, it will default to the ones in `airt/default_inst/` (you can use them as examples of how to create custom ones).

 ---